 Continuous EEG has been carried out increasingly in intensive care units for last few years.
-It has then become evident that subclinical seizures and even status epilepticus are fairly common, especially in patients with a primary brain injury, but also in patients with, for exemple, metabolic and infectious diseases.
+It has then become evident that subclinical seizures and even status epilepticus are fairly common, especially in patients with a primary brain injury, but also in patients with, for example, metabolic and infectious diseases.

 The interpretation of continuous EEG is very time consuming.
 The burden of interpretation increases with time recorded and number of electrodes.
-Reading raw EEG of many channels may lead to reader fatigue when seizures can be missed.
 Therefore trend analysis of few electrodes is often used.
-The most commonly used trend is amplitude integrated EEG, aEEG.
+The most common trend is amplitude integrated EEG, aEEG.
 It is not known how many electrodes are necessary for acceptable sensitivity therefore we currently perform a study on this.

-During 2015 we started a prospective study regarding stimulus induces rhythmic, periodic and ictal discharges, SIRPIDs.
+Data collection on a prospective study regarding stimulus induces rhythmic, periodic and ictal discharges, SIRPIDs is soon complete.
 SIRPIDs are pathologic EEG patters and seizures elicited by all kinds of sensory stimuli.
 Patients with SIRPIDs have an increased risk of seizures and SIRPIDs may cause neuronal injury.
-We aim at discovering patients with SIRPIDs and also to map what nursing and other medical processes that elicit SIRPIDs with the goal of a better planning of the intensive care to minimize secondary brain injury.
+We aim at discovering patients with SIRPIDs and to map what nursing and other medical processes that elicit SIRPIDs, with the goal of minimizing secondary brain injury.